Santos Limited (STO) to Issue Interim Dividend of $0.11 on September 21st

-Santos Limited (ASX:STO – Get Rating) declared a interim dividend on Thursday, August 18th, MarketIndexAU reports.
-Stockholders of record on Wednesday, September 21st will be given a dividend of 0.108 per share by the oil and gas exploration company on Wednesday, September 21st.
+Santos Limited (ASX:STO – Get Rating) announced a interim dividend on Thursday, August 18th, MarketIndexAU reports.
+Stockholders of record on Wednesday, September 21st will be paid a dividend of 0.108 per share by the oil and gas exploration company on Wednesday, September 21st.
 This represents a dividend yield of 1.53%.
 The ex-dividend date is Sunday, August 21st.
-This is a boost from Santos’s previous interim dividend of $0.08.
+This is an increase from Santos’s previous interim dividend of $0.08.

 Santos Stock Performance

-In related news, insider Kevin Gallagher 215,971 shares of the business’s stock in a transaction dated Monday, July 18th.
+In related news, insider Kevin Gallagher 215,971 shares of the firm’s stock in a transaction that occurred on Monday, July 18th.

 Santos Limited explores for, develops, produces, transports, and markets hydrocarbons for homes and businesses in Australia and the Asia Pacific.
 Its five principal assets are located in the Cooper Basin, Queensland and NSW, Papua New Guinea, Northern Australia and Timor-Leste, and Western Australia.